 Bent spine syndrome is also called camptocormia.
 The word camptocormia originates from Greek words [Camptos (bent)+Kormos (trunk)].
 The word camptocormia was used for the first time by Souques and Rosanoff in 1915 in France.
-Camptocormia [or bent spine syndrome] is defined as an abnormal flexion of the trunk, appearing in standing position, increasing during walking and disappearing in supine position.
+Camptocormia [or bent spine syndrome] is defined as an abnormal flexion of the trunk, appearing in standing position, increasing during walking and disappearing in the supine position.

 But now it has been established that apart from being a syndrome of psychiatric origin, many cases of bent spine syndrome origin from actual physical causes.
-Most of these causes originate from muscular diseases out which late onset primary idiopathic axial myopathy has been implicated.
+Most of these causes originate from muscular diseases out which late-onset primary idiopathic axial myopathy has been implicated.

-Weakness of the paravertebral muscles can be secondary to diseases affecting the muscular tissue.
+The weakness of the paravertebral muscles can be secondary to diseases affecting the muscular tissue.
 Camptocormia can be the predominant and sometimes revealing symptom of a more generalized muscular disorder.

 Why Does Bent Spine Syndrome Occur?

 In standing position, the motion segments of vertebrae are subjected to a forward bending moment which must be counterbalanced by the erector spinal muscles.
 When erector spinae muscles are weak or insufficient, the equilibrium between postural dorsal and abdominal muscles is disturbed, leading to a forward bending of the trunk.

 On lying down the dynamics of equilibrium changes and the deformity gets corrected.